arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Theamountofpracticeisprovided/Overcomingpracticelimitationsduetoalackofpracticematerials/index.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Overcoming practice limitations due to a lack of practice materials "
+title: 'Overcoming practice limitations due to a lack of practice materials '
-nav_order: Overcomingpracticelimitationsduetoalackofpracticematerials
-has_children: false
 ---
 # Overcoming practice limitations due to a lack of practice materials